This page contains information on how to apply for permission to run bingo.

 As stated by the Gambling Regulation Act 2003 (the Act), a person cannot operate a bingo centre unless they hold a bingo centre operator’s licence.

-Download and complete the Declaration as a community or charitable organisation application form (PDF, 271KB).
+Download and complete the Declaration as a community or charitable organisation (PDF, 281.79 KB) application form .
 The application must be lodged no less than 21 days before the gaming activity is carried out as stated in the Gambling Regulation Act 2003 (the Act).

 The declared community and charitable organisations (database) is an up-to-date listing of organisations that have been approved by the VCGLR.